 She's holding her hand to her mouth, "Yes, I'm fine.
 Carry on."
 She takes her time to compose herself.

 Stunned by the smites abrupt devastation, my companions stand in horrified silence before looking at me with a mixture of revulsion and vexation.
-Lae'zel wipes viscera out of her eyes, and a ribbon of intestines slides off Shadowheart's shoulder, her usual poise cracked by a look of disgust curling her mouth.
-Astarion pulls chunks of ogre from his pristine hair, and he stares me down.
-A black cat on a throne of indignity, "Darling, in the event you feel compelled to explode any ogres in the future, please warn us."
+Astarion pulls chunks of flesh from his pristine hair, staring me down.
+A black cat on a throne of indignity, "I'm not keen on getting my hands dirty.
+I'm less keen on being covered in ogre gore."

 Lae'zel's nostrils flair, "Even the most seasoned warrior may miss a strike from time to time, at least she didn't incapacitate me!"

-Laughing, I lean into her, "Only because of Shadowheart."
+Laughing, I lean into her, "Only because of Shadowheart!"

-She becomes speechless with rage at the prospect that the traitor Shadowheart might have actually helped her.
+She becomes speechless with rage at the prospect that the traitor, Shadowheart, might have actually helped her.

 At that I look over the team once again, an absolute mess, "We can't go back out there suddenly covered in gore, goblins are stupid, but they aren't blind.
 We need to find a way to clean up."